Stratosphere-Studios/777-300ER/README.md

 If you want to help out and you have some dev skills, feel free to fork, modify, and make a pull request!

+**Q: Why is my aircraft broken, I get error message, and half the models are gone?

+A: You have selected the wrong aircraft.
+The 777 download inlcudes two aircraft which show up in the X-Plane menu.
+One of them is an experimental one we are using to test our new flightmodel work.
+This one does not have an icon in the X-Plane menu, and it is fairly broken.
+Make sure you select the aircraft that has the icon!

+**Q: Even after following the above instructions my aircraft is still broken?**

+A: Please remember this aircraft is still in the works.
+By downloading from github, you our downloading our experimental dev version, so there will be plenty of bugs and things that don't work.
+Please be patient as we continue working on the aircraft, and once again, we don't have a set release date yet, so please don't ask!

 ## INSTALLATION
 Just extract the aircraft folder and move it to your X-Plane aircraft folder.
 For stable releases, look [here](https://github.com/StratosphereStudios/777/releases) (none yet), and for all the latest updates, go [here](https://github.com/StratosphereStudios/777), click the green "Code" button, then click "Download Zip".
 This version gets updated frequently.